Henry de Bracton: Papal supremacy asserted

-Contract and the writ of prohibition
+Contract and writ of prohibition

-The development of contract law began in the Church courts, following Roman law.
-These courts claimed (with some validity) to enforce all promises made by oath, or by "pledge of faith".
-The man who pledges his faith, or on his soul, arguably has pawned his soul, and in so doing, has left his salvation to actions of another.
+The development of contract law began in the Church courts by following Roman law.
+Those courts claimed (with some validity) to enforce all promises made by oath, or by "pledge of faith".
+The man who pledges his faith or on his soul arguably has pawned his soul and in so doing has left his salvation to actions of another.
 Henry II of England asserted his jurisdiction over such cases.
 Thomas Becket claimed concurrent jurisdiction for the Church.
-Henry won.
-From that time onward, the royal court was always at the ready to prohibit ecclesiastical judges from entertaining a breach of faith, unless both parties were clerks (church clerics) or the matter lay outside the realm of the temporal.
+Henry won, and from that time onward, the royal court was always at the ready to prohibit ecclesiastical judges from entertaining a breach of faith unless both parties were clerks (church clerics) or the matter lay outside the realm of the temporal.
 The method was to issue a writ of prohibition, prohibiting the church court from hearing and ruling on the case.

 The practice developed whereby a contractor would seek relief in a church court and renounce all right to a writ of prohibition.
-Sometimes the litigant would not receive the decision he wanted in the ecclesiastic court, and then would renounce his pledge, and seek a writ of prohibition from the common law court.
-Bracton explained that it was a terrible sin to seek a writ of prohibition when one had promised not to seek one.
-This was a crime that deserved imprisonment.
+Sometimes, the litigant would not receive the decision he wanted in the ecclesiastic court and then would renounce his pledge, and seek a writ of prohibition from the common law court.
+Bracton explained that it was a terrible sin to seek a writ of prohibition when one had promised not to seek one, and that was a crime that deserved imprisonment.
 Jurisdiction over such matters, as well as over marriages and wills remained contentious in Bracton's day.

-Frankalmoign and the writ of prohibition
+Frankalmoign and writ of prohibition

 In Bracton's time, the question frequently arose about land held in frankalmoign (land donated to the Church).
-Writs were common prohibiting Church courts from meddling into the title of land, even if it were to be held in frankalmoign.
-The question was that of lay fee, which was the equivalent of secular lands, even though it may have been held in free, pure and perpetual alms.
-Bracton posited that land which is sacred (housing Churches and the like) was within the jurisdiction of the Church.
-To this could be added lands donated in the form of a dower.
+Writs were common to prohibit Church courts from meddling into the title of land, even if it were to be held in frankalmoign.
+The question was that of lay fee, which was the equivalent of secular lands even though it may have been held in free, pure and perpetual alms.
+Bracton posited that land that is sacred, housing Churches and the like, was within the jurisdiction of the Church.
+To that could be added lands donated in the form of a dower.
 A glance of the plea rolls demonstrates them to be covered with writs of prohibitions directed at ecclesiastical judges in a continuous battle over jurisdiction of Church lands.

-Despite these problems, Pollock and Maitland comment that by the end of the reign of Henry III of England, the royal and church courts functioned in relative harmony, despite certain disputes over jurisdiction.
+Despite those problems, Pollock and Maitland comment that by the end of the reign of Henry III of England, the royal and church courts functioned in relative harmony, despite certain disputes over jurisdiction.